 events

-Stackr uses a custom event emitters to notify of stuff happening behind the scenes like batching, execution etc. You can leverage these events to build your own custom logic on top of the stackr engine
+Stackr uses a custom event emitters to notify of stuff happening behind the scenes like batching, execution etc. You can leverage these events to build your own custom logic on top of the stackr engine The available events are as follows:

 export enum BuilderEvents {